Syria's leader says his country is holding indirect talks with Israel to avert an escalation

 PARIS (AP) — Syrian President Ahmad al-Sharaa said Wednesday that his country is holding indirect talks with Israel to prevent recent hostilities from getting out of control.
 He spoke on his first visit to Europe since taking office in January, and as he seeks to broaden ties to Western countries.

-The visit comes a week after clashes between forces loyal to al-Sharaa and fighters from the minority Druze sect that left nearly 100 people dead.
+The Syrian leader's visit to Paris comes a week after clashes between forces loyal to al-Sharaa and fighters from the minority Druze sect that left nearly 100 people dead.
 This followed earlier violence in Syria's coastal region between Sunni gunmen and members of the minority Alawite sect, which left more than 1,000 people dead, many of them Alawite civilians killed in revenge attacks.

 Religious minorities in Syria, including Alawites, Christians and Druze, fear persecution under the predominantly Sunni Muslim-led government.
 Al-Sharaa has repeatedly pledged that all Syrians will be treated equally regardless of religion or ethnicity.